zenml-io/zenml/docs/book/component-gallery/model-deployers/seldon.md

-When you have a custom use-case where Seldon Core pre-packaged inference servers cannot cover your needs, you can leverage the language wrappers to containerise your machine learning model(s) and logic.
+When you have a custom use-case where Seldon Core pre-packaged inference servers cannot cover your needs, you can leverage the language wrappers to containerize your machine learning model(s) and logic.
 With ZenML's Seldon Core Integration, you can create your own custom model deployment code by creating a custom predict function that will be passed to a custom deployment step responsible for preparing a Docker image for the